abhiramasonny/jaithon/src/vm/jit/README.md

 * **A monomorphic list.** `elemMixed` stays false and the head pins, exactly as
   intended: a one-class list should get the direct call, not a cache.

+### What the fuzzer emits, and what it measured

+`tests/fuzz/progen.py` now generates this shape on purpose, in `st_inst_list`, and `tests/fuzz/pic_rate.py` is the census that says whether it arrives -- one `[jit] pic` line counted per program, under each configuration the differential fuzzer runs.
+Same binary, same seeds, generator before and after:

+    seeds 1..100     before   after        seeds 201..300   before   after default          0/100    43/100       default          0/100    51/100
+      tick             0/100    26/100       tick             0/100    31/100
+      deopt            0/100    54/100       deopt            0/100    63/100
+      split            0/100    53/100       split            0/100    60/100
+      thresh           0/100    50/100       thresh           0/100    55/100
+      any              0/100    76/100       any              0/100    83/100

+The old statement already emitted "a list of mixed classes walked by one loop" and still scored zero, which is the part worth remembering: the shape was right and three details were wrong.
+Its list was two or three elements drawn independently from one pool, so it was often monomorphic and never hot enough for the head to take a tick of its own; and its body folded with `acc = acc +% e.kind() +% e.geta()`, whose first `+%` stops the walk, on callees whose own bodies wrap.
+Fixing those three -- two distinct classes sampled without replacement, six or more elements, and a `pub fn step(self, x: int) -> int` whose body is checked arithmetic bounded by `%` -- is the whole difference between 0 and 76.

+Reaching the arm is not the same as finding anything in it.
+1,800 programs x 6 configurations after the change -- 300 at the default seeds and 1,500 more from seed 5000 -- report no disagreements.
+The arm is covered now; it is not yet known to be wrong anywhere.

 ### One gap, recorded rather than fixed

 `jitPic1Admissible` says it "mirrors every decision `emitDirectCall` makes